|: : Charts & Figures : : Summarized in Plain Text : : Print Version|

 Beyond the Numbers:

-Arkansas’s 2012 Medicare Part D plan choices in plain text
+Montana’s 2012 Medicare Part D plan choices in plain text

 |Based on the 2012 Medicare Part D plan information released by the Centers for Medicare and Medicaid Services (CMS),

-Arkansas seniors and Medicare beneficiaries will find that 2012 will bring a number of changes to prescription drug
+Montana seniors and Medicare beneficiaries will find that 2012 will bring a number of changes to prescription drug

 coverage and they should be prepared to examine their current 2011 plans closely to see what changes